ennono/kleingarten/readme.txt

 - Automatic notifications about new content

 == Changelog ==

+= 1.3.0 =
+* UNDER CONSTRUCTION!
+*
+* ATTENTION: Moved tools to a separate plugin to make Kleingarten more lightweight.
+* Minor bugfixes.

 = 1.2.2 =
 * ATTENTION: Removed headers from membership shortcodes.
 Please add headlines and descriptions on your own!